MStarmans91/WORC/WORC/doc/static/configuration.rst

 Configuration
 =============

+WORC has defaults for all settings so it can be run out of the box to test the examples.
+However, you may want to alter the fastr configuration to your system settings, e.g. to locate your input and output folders and how much you want to parallelize the execution.

+Fastr will search for a config file named ``config.py`` in the ``$FASTRHOME`` directory (which defaults to ``~/.fastr/`` if it is not set).
+So if ``$FASTRHOME`` is set the ``~/.fastr/`` will be ignored.
+Additionally, .py files from the ``$FASTRHOME/config.d`` folder will be parsed as well.
+You will see that upon installation, WORC has already put a ``WORC_config.py`` file in the ``config.d`` folder.

+For a sample configuration file and a complete overview of the options in ``config.py`` see the :ref:`Config file <config-chapter>` section.

+% Note: Above was originally from quick start
 As ``WORC`` and the default tools used are mostly Python based, we've chosen to put our configuration in a ``configparser`` object.
 This has several
 advantages: